open-compensation-token-license/license-token-website/wikisrc/blockchain-and-diamond-tracking.md

 ## Understanding Blockchain Technology

 A blockchain is a decentralized ledger that records transactions across multiple computers.
 This ensures data integrity and transparency, crucial for industries like the diamond trade that require high levels of trust and traceability.
 For a comprehensive understanding of blockchain and its implications, the [Everledger site](https://everledger.io/) provides further insight into its applications in diamond tracking.
+For a broader perspective on blockchain, you can explore [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## The Diamond Supply Chain: A Complex Network

 Diamonds undergo a multi-stage journey from mining to market, involving numerous stakeholders.
 The complexity of this supply chain raises concerns about origin verification and ethical sourcing, making blockchain an essential tool for transparency.
+For more on blockchain's role in supply chains, see [blockchain in supply chain](https://www.license-token.com/wiki/blockchain-in-supply-chain).

 ## How Blockchain Enhances Diamond Tracking